 Most Festive: Our kitchen for Sherry’s 30th birthday when I strung up ribbon to surprise her in the morning.

-Mood-iest: The mood board we whipped up to get started on a mini-update for our long ignored master bathroom.
+Mood-iest: The mood board we whipped up to get started on a mini-update for our long ignored bathroom.

-Most Rock-ing: The Rockport Grey in our master bathroom.
+Most Rock-ing: The Rockport Grey in our bathroom.
 Feels good to finally have some paint on the walls in there!

 Biggest Pin-Head: Sherry’s hidden closet pin-board made from cork board, duct tape, and leftover curtain fabric.